Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 - For more details, please visit the Acura Bluetooth HandsFreeLink minisite.

-- When driving with a paired, activated, SMS-compatible phone, the system will notify you of an incoming text message.
+- When driving with a paired, activated, SMS-compatible phone, the system notifies you of an incoming text message and asks if you want the message read aloud to you.

-- SMS text messaging is currently compatible with certain Blackberry phones with the MAP protocol.
+- Currently the system is currently compatible with certain Blackberry phones, Android 4.4 and other smartphones using the MAP protocol.
 Other models with the required messaging protocol are expected to enter the market in the future.

-- State or local laws may limit use of a texting feature.
-Only use the texting feature when conditions allow you to do so safely.
+- Many state or local laws restrict the texting feature.
+Only use it when conditions allow you to do so safely.

 The MDX's HomeLink® system lets you operate up to three remote controlled garages or gates or other devices with buttons integrated into the interior design.